elastic/kibana/x-pack/plugins/runtime_field_editor/README.md

-# Runtime fields
+# Runtime fields editor

-Welcome to the home of the runtime field editor and everything related to runtime fields!
+Welcome to the home of the runtime field editor!

 ## The runtime field editor